veg/hyphy-tutorials/selection/README.md

 __Data files__

-All the alignment files used here are included in the `data` directory or, alternatively, in [this .zip file](http://github.com/veg/hyphy).
+All the alignment files used here are included in the [data directory](data).

 __Notation__